Colectica/cogs/docs/source/modeler-guide/index.rst

 ===============

 With COGS, you can specify your information model in plain text.
-This section describes the markdown and CSV files that define your model.
+This section describes the text and CSV files that define your model.

 A COGS model consists of the following core components.